Asare12/linux-commands/README.md

   - STDIN (0) – Standard input
   - STDOUT (1) – Standard output
   - STDERR (2) – Standard error
+  - When we’re going to work with “pipe” tricks, “pipe” will take the STDOUT of a command and pass it to the STDIN of the next command.

 #### Wildcard Pattern Matching
 `?` – matches any single character